ChappIO/git-backup/README.md

 # git-backup

 A cli to pull all your git repositories for backup purposes.
+It is completely stand-alone.
+You don't even need to install git.

 ## Download